 1. To immediately reduce or avoid the pain after a mistake or poor performance

 3. To protect reputation

 4. To get sympathy and/or attention (poor guy; it wasn’t all his fault)

-5. To maintain a sense of superiority (I’m to good to make a mistake like that)
+5. To maintain a sense of superiority (I’m too good to make a mistake like that)

-Everyone is imperfect, we’ve got to learn to live with our failures; to accept the fact that some of our attempts we make at success will be failures and successes.
-Understanding this concept will lead to personal responsiblilty and growth both on and off the field.
+Everyone is imperfect, we’ve got to learn to live with our failures; to accept the fact that some of our attempts to succeed will become either failures or successes.
+Understanding this concept will lead to personal responsibility and growth both on and off the field.